-(C) that Article FIFTH, Subsection 1.72, of the
+(C) that Article FIFTH, Subsection 1.72, of the Restated Certificate be amended to be and read as follows:

-"Termination Date" means, except as otherwise provided in this Restated Certificate, the date on which (a) the Common Equity held in the ESOPs, the Existing Plans or in any other employee trusts or pension, retirement or other employee benefit plans sponsored by the Corporation or any of its Subsidiaries for the benefit of its employees as of the close of business on such date, plus (b) the number of Available Unissued ESOP Shares, plus, but without double-counting (c) the number of other shares of Common Stock that are held in the ESOPS, the Existing Plans or in any other employee trusts or pension, retirement or other employee benefit plans sponsored by the Corporation or any of its Subsidiaries for the benefit of its employees as of the close of business on such date and that were acquired (i) in open market transactions or (ii) in privately negotiated transactions from a person other than the Corporation or one or more .
-Subsidiaries, represent, in the aggregate, less than 20% of (x) the Common Equity of the Corporation plus (y) the number of Available
+"Termination Date" means, except as otherwise provided in this Restated Certificate, the date on which (a) the Common Equity held in the ESOPs, the Existing Plans or in any other employee trusts or pension, retirement or other employee benefit plans sponsored by the Corporation or any of its Subsidiaries for the benefit of its employees as of the close of business on such date, plus (b) the number of Available Unissued ESOP Shares, plus, but without double-counting (c) the number of other shares of Common Stock that are held in the ESOPs, the Existing Plans or in any other employee trusts or pension, retirement or other employee benefit plans sponsored by the Corporation or any of its Subsidiaries for the benefit of its employees as of the close of business on such date and that were acquired (i) in open market transactions or (ii) in privately negotiated transactions from a person other than the Corporation or one or more Subsidiaries, represent, in the aggregate, less than 20% of (x) the Common Equity of the Corporation plus (y) the number of Available Unissued ESOP Shares.

-(D) that Article FIFTH, Section 4.1.1, of the
+(D) that Article FIFTH, Section 4.1.1, of the Restated Certificate be amended to be and read as follows:

 4.1.1 Audit Committee.
 The Audit Committee shall consist of the four Independent Directors and the three Outside Public Directors or such fewer number of such Directors (in as nearly as practicable that same proportion of Independent Directors and Outside Public Directors) as shall qualify for audit committee membership under applicable rules of the securities exchanges or other similar trading market on which the Common Stock is traded.
-The function of the Audit Committee shall be (a) to review the professional services and independence of the Corporation's independent auditors and the scope of the annual external audit as recommended by the independent auditors, (b) to ensure that the scope of the annual external audit is sufficiently comprehensive, (c) to review, in consultation with the independent auditors and the internal auditors, the plan and results of the annual external audit, the adequacy of the Corporation's internal control systems, and the results of the Corporation's internal audits, (d) to review, with management and the independent auditors, the Corporation's annual financial statements, financial reporting practices and the results of each external audit, (e) to review the Corporation's cash management, risk management, investment management and foreign exchange management policies, and (f) to undertake reasonably of this Subsection 4.1.1.
+The function of the Audit Committee shall be (a) to review the professional services and independence of the Corporation's independent auditors and the scope of the annual external audit as recommended by the independent auditors, (b) to ensure that the scope of the annual external audit is sufficiently comprehensive, (c) to review, in consultation with the independent auditors and the internal auditors, the plan and results of the annual external audit, the adequacy of the Corporation's internal control systems, and the results of the Corporation's internal audits, (d) to review, with management and the independent auditors, the Corporation's annual financial statements, financial reporting practices and the results of each external audit, (e) to review the Corporation's cash management, risk management, investment management and foreign exchange management policies, and (f) to undertake reasonably related activities to those set forth in clauses (a) through (e) of this Subsection 4.1.1.
 The Audit Committee shall also have the authority to consider the qualification of the Corporation's independent auditors, to make recommendations to the Board as to their selection and to review and resolve disputes between such independent auditors and management relating to the preparation of the annual financial statements.

-(E) that Article FIFTH, Subsection 4.1.3, of the
+(E) that Article FIFTH, Subsection 4.1.3, of the Restated Certificate be amended to be and read as follows: